-- Students must remain in the assigned area at all times. - Supervising adults are to be shown the same respect as the classroom teacher. - Foul, offensive or abusive language may never be used. - All forms of fighting, shoving, pushing, tackling, tripping, or wrestling are not permitted. - Any destruction of property, including landscaping and equipment, is forbidden. - Students must share playground equipment. - Rough playing and throwing rocks/objects are not permitted. - When the bell rings, students must line up promptly in their designated spots.
+- Students must remain in the assigned area at all times. - Supervising adults are to be shown the same respect as the classroom teacher. - ♦ Foul or abusive language may never be used. - All forms of fighting, shoving, pushing, tackling, tripping, or wrestling are not permitted. - Any destruction of property, including landscaping and equipment, is expressly forbidden. - ♦ Students must share playground equipment. - Rough playing and throwing rocks or other objects is not permitted. - When the bell rings, students must line up promptly in their designated spots.